workadventure/workadventure/docs/maps/api-player.md

 });
 ```

-### Detecting when a participant enters/leaves a meeting
+## Detecting when a participant enters/leaves the current meeting

 ```ts
 WA.player.proximityMeeting.onParticipantJoin(): Subscription